barryclark/jekyll-now/about.md

 - Woody invasive plants as promoters or disruptors of the seed dispersal service provided by native frugivore birds.
 - Impacts of the habitat fragmentation, disturbance and loss over birds in the population and community levels.
 - Patterns and processes underliying variations in functional and taxonomical avifauna diversity, associated with the invasion of woody exotic plants in central Argentina.
-- Eco-epidemiologycal caracterizacion of _Zenaida auriculata_ (Columbidae) as host of the Saint Louies encephalitis and West Nile virus (Flavivirus).
+- Eco-epidemiologycal caracterizacion of _Zenaida auriculata_ (Columbidae) as host of the Saint Louis encephalitis and West Nile virus (Flavivirus).

 ### Contact us